Jackie Searle: Episcopal ministry

 In July 2018, it was announced that she would be the next Bishop of Crediton, a suffragan bishop in the Diocese of Exeter.
 On 27 September 2018, she was consecrated a bishop by John Sentamu, the Archbishop of York, during a service at Southwark Cathedral.
 She was welcomed into the diocese on 14 October.

+Since the retirement of Robert Atwell as Bishop of Exeter in September 2023, Searle has served as Acting Bishop of Exeter.
+In September 2024, she announced her intention to retire as Bishop of Crediton in January 2025.

+Views

+In 2023, in a pastoral letter from the bishops of the Diocese of Exeter (including Searle), it was stated that they welcome "the proposed prayers of thanksgiving, dedication and God's blessing for same sex couples": this was in reaction to the Living in Love and Faith process that concluded with the suggestion that the Church of England would introduce a service of blessing for same sex couples.

+In November 2023, she was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 In 1992, Searle married David Runcorn.
 Together they have two children.
 David is also ordained in the Church of England.